US STOCKS-Futures rise, S&P's all-time intraday high in view

 NEW YORK, April 2 U.S. stock index futures rose on Tuesday, pointing to a rebound from the previous session and tracking a rise in European equities.

-While moves may be limited this week ahead of the U.S. monthly payrolls report on Friday, investors will be looking to the latest economic data for signs of economic strength.

-February factory orders are scheduled for release at 10 a.m.
-(1400 GMT) and are seen rising 2.9 percent, compared with a 2 percent drop in the previous month.

-The Institute for Supply Management-New York's March index of regional business activity is due at 9:45 a.m.
-U.S. car companies will report March sales on Tuesday, and a Reuters poll forecast total vehicle sales at 15.32 million last month.

-"We've had significant pockets of strength in the data, but also some weakness.
-If we can see some broad-based expansion of growth that would be very beneficial for markets," said Oliver Pursche, president of Gary Goldberg Financial Services in Suffern, New York.

-S&P 500 futures rose 7.2 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures added 59 points and Nasdaq 100 futures rose 19.25 points.

-A weak reading on U.S. manufacturing sparked a decline in Monday's session, though other indicators have pointed to a strengthening U.S. economy and helped push both the Dow and S&P to record highs last week.

-Telecommunication shares will be in focus.
-Verizon Communications and AT&T have been working together on a breakup bid for British mobile operator Vodafone , according to the Financial Times' Alphaville blog.
+* Telecom shares will be on focus after the Financial Times' Alphaville blog wrote that Verizon Communications and AT&T have been working together on a breakup bid for British mobile operator Vodafone .

-Verizon and AT&T, both Dow components, were not active in premarket trading, but U.S. shares of Vodafone gained 4.7 percent to $29.67 before the bell.
+* Verizon and AT&T, both Dow components, were not active in premarket trading, but U.S. shares of Vodafone gained 5.3 percent to $29.84 before the bell.
 The stock was one of the biggest boosts among European shares, which rose 1 percent.

-European shares bounced back after a two-week slide and with a blue chip index breaking above a resistance level, as the M&A activity helped lift sentiment.
+* Investors will also be looking to data on February factory orders, scheduled for release at 10 a.m.
+(1400 GMT).
+Orders are seen rising 2.9 percent, compared with a 2 percent drop in the previous month.

+* February durable goods are also on tap at 10 a.m., with the release of the Institute for Supply Management-New York's March index of regional business activity due at 9:45 a.m.

+* A weak reading on U.S. manufacturing sparked a decline in Monday's session, though other indicators have pointed to a strengthening U.S. economy and helped push both the Dow and S&P to record highs.

+* On Tuesday, S&P 500 futures rose 6.9 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures added 36 points and Nasdaq 100 futures rose 9.5 points.

-The S&P is up 9.5 percent so far this year while the Dow is up more than 11 percent.
-While investors view market momentum as positive, many are also calling for a pullback given the size and swiftness of recent gains.
+* The S&P is up 9.5 percent so far this year while the Dow is up more than 11 percent.

-"We take money off the table on days when we see rallies of about 1 percent," said Pursche.
-"We think things are getting overstretched."

-In company news, BGC Partners late Monday said it would sell its eSpeed platform to Nasdaq OMX Group for $750 million in cash.
-Shares of BGC soared 40 percent to $5.40 before the bell.
+* In company news, BGC Partners said it would sell its eSpeed platform to Nasdaq OMX Group for $750 million in cash.

-Healthcare stocks will also be in focus as planned cuts in U.S. government payments for private Medicare Advantage insurers did not materialize.
-Humana, which derives about two-thirds of its revenue from Medicare Advantage business, soared 9.6 percent to $82.20 in premarket trading.
+* Health care stocks will also be in focus as planned cuts in U.S. government payments for private Medicare Advantage insurers did not materialize.
+Humana, which derives about two-thirds of its revenue from Medicare Advantage business, rose soared in after-hours trading on Monday.

-Apple Inc edged lower before the market's open.
+* Apple Inc edged lower in premarket trading.
 On Monday, the stock was the biggest drag on both the S&P 500 and Nasdaq 100 after Fidelity Contrafund, a $92 billion fund that is the largest active shareholder in Apple, reported that it cut its stake in the iPhone maker by 10 percent during the first two months of 2013.

 * OPEC, non-OPEC to meet March 26 to discuss production cuts (New throughout, updates prices and market activity, adds options trade information, further comments)